Eli Alva Helmick: Military career

 Helmick served during World War I, and was promoted to major general on August 8, 1918.
 He commanded the 8th Division from September to November 1918 and afterward commanded Base Section Number Five, Service of Supply in Brest, France.
 He received the Army Distinguished Service Medal for his service in Brest.
 The citation for the medal reads:

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting the Army Distinguished Service Medal to Major General Eli Alva Helmick, United States Army, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility during World War I. As Commanding General, Base Section No. 5, General Helmick has displayed brilliant administrative ability in successfully directing the manifold activities under his supervision.
 By his energy in expediting the completion of the various engineering projects necessitated by the enlargement of the Pontanezen Camp and the development of Brest as a foremost embarkation camp, he has rendered invaluable services to the American Expeditionary Forces.

 Helmick joined the General Staff on August 24, 1919, and he served as the Chief of Staff of the Central Department from August 23, 1919, to May 10, 1921.
 In 1920, he received the honorary degree of LL.D. from Kansas State Agricultural College.
 He subsequently became inspector general and was reappointed to the position on November 7, 1925.
 Helmick retired on September 27, 1927.

 Helmick lived in Honolulu in retirement.
 He died on January 13, 1945, and was buried at Arlington National Cemetery.

 Personal life

 Helmick married Elizabeth Allen Clarke on November 20, 1889, and they had three children together.
+Son Charles G. Helmick was a US army major general and the father of Joyce Gardiner Helmick, who was married to Lieutenant General David E. Ott.